Feminist economics: Critiques of traditional economics

 This list is not exhaustive but does represent some of the central feminist economic critiques of traditional economics, out of the wide variety of such viewpoints and critiques.

 Normativity

 Many feminists call attention to value judgments in economic analysis.
 This idea is contrary to the typical conception of economics as a positive science held by many practitioners.
 For example, Geoff Schneider and Jean Shackelford suggest that, as in other sciences, "the issues that economists choose to study, the kinds of questions they ask, and the type of analysis undertaken all are a product of a belief system which is influenced by numerous factors, some of them ideological in character."
 Similarly, Diana Strassmann comments, "All economic statistics are based on an underlying story forming the basis of the definition.
 In this way, narrative constructions necessarily underlie all definitions of variables and statistics.
 Therefore, economic research cannot escape being inherently qualitative, regardless of how it is labeled."
-Feminist economists call attention to the value judgements in all aspects economics and criticize its depiction of an objective science.
+Feminist economists call attention to the value judgements in all aspects economics and criticize its depiction as an objective science.